Perry King

-Life and career

 Early life

 King was born in Alliance, Ohio; his father was a physician.
-His maternal grandfather was Maxwell Perkins, a well-known editor for the publishing house Charles Scribner's Sons.
-Through Perkins, King is descended from U.S. Senator William M. Evarts and from Roger Sherman, one of the signers of the Declaration of independence.
-King received a degree in drama from Yale University, and also studied at Juilliard.
+His maternal grandfather was Maxwell Perkins, an editor for the publishing house Charles Scribner's Sons.
+Through Perkins, King is descended from U.S. Senator William M. Evarts, from English military engineer Lion Gardiner, and from Roger Sherman, a signatory to the United States Declaration of Independence.
+King received a degree in drama from Yale University and also studied at Juilliard.

 Career

-King made his film debut, aged around 23, in the 1972 film Slaughterhouse-Five.
+King made his film debut in the 1972 film Slaughterhouse-Five.
+In 1974, he played the role of Chico Tyrell in The Lords of Flatbush.
 In 1975, he portrayed Hammond Maxwell in Mandingo.

 Since the 1970s, he has appeared in dozens of feature films, television series and television movies.
 He auditioned for the role of Han Solo in Star Wars, but the role ultimately went to Harrison Ford.
 However, he played the character in the radio adaptations of Star Wars and both its sequels.

-In 1984, King was nominated for a Golden Globe award for his role in the TV movie The Hasty Heart.
+In 1983 he starred in the series The Quest and in 1984, King was nominated for a Golden Globe award for his role in the TV movie The Hasty Heart.
 That same year, he landed the role of Cody Allen on the series Riptide.